sylvaus/gameboy_emulator/readme.md

 The current implementation uses cycle as the [Gameboy CPU (LR35902) instruction set](https://pastraiser.com/cpu/gameboy/gameboy_opcodes.html) uses it.

 ### Halt implementation
-Halt instruction will be implemented as follow:
+Halt instruction will be implemented as follows:
 * When HALT is called, the system clock will be stopped and only an interruption will allow the clock to restart
 * If the [IME](https://gbdev.io/pandocs/#ime-interrupt-master-enable-flag-write-only) is not set, the interrupt code will